TheMich157/-FireGuard-Antivirus/README.md

 python fireguard.py
 ```

-The UI now contains two tabs: **Skenovanie** for running scans and **Nastavenia** for editing detection patterns.
-Use the toolbar buttons to scan files or directories, stop a running scan, and save or clear the log.
+The modern interface (powered by **ttkbootstrap**) now contains two tabs: **Skenovanie** for running scans and **Nastavenia** for editing detection patterns.
+Use the toolbar buttons to scan files or directories, stop a running scan, request a behavior scan of a single file, and save or clear the log.
 Any suspicious files can be quarantined automatically.